 Model calibration involves the process of periodically adjusting the mass appraisal formulas, tables and schedules to reflect the current market conditions.
 Once the models have undergone the specification process, adjustments can be made to reflect new constructions procedures, materials and/or costs, which can vary from year to year.
-The basic structure of a mass appraisal model can be valid over an extended period of time, with trending factors utilized for updating the data to the current market conditions.
-However, at some point, if the adjustment process becomes too involved, the model calibration technique can mandate new model specifications or a revised model structure.
+The basic structure of a mass appraisal model can be valid over an extended period of time, with trending However, at some point, if the adjustment process becomes too involved, the model calibration technique can mandate new model specifications or a revised model structure.